Company gone out of business

 I have an unused gift voucher or credit note

-If the company for which you have a voucher or credit note goes out of business, you don't have formal rights to get a refund.
+If the company for which you have a voucher or credit note goes out of business, you do not have formal rights to get a refund.
 This is because both a gift voucher and a credit note are the previous owner’s responsibility.
 The voucher becomes a debt the company has not paid and you are an unsecured creditor.

-It is still worth asking if the administrator, receiver, liquidator or new owner will honour the voucher but it is unlikely that you will get any money back.
+It is still worth asking if the administrator, receiver, liquidator or new owner will honour the voucher but it is unlikely you will get any money back.